OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 ### A Closer Look at the Code

 <!--// this code introduced
-// * doing math in python
+// * doing math in Python
 // * brought back the idea of using a class within a class (link back to the first time this was introduced in the 7seg article)
 // * brought back the infinite loop-->